StateLibraryVictoria/bagit-workflow/README.md

 Integrity checks are tracked using a separate database with the following tables:
 - `ValidationActions` contains a record for every time the script is run, with a count of successful and unsuccessful validation checks.
-        - Primary key: `ValidationActionId` (INT PRIMARY KEY)
+        - Primary key: `ValidationActionId` (INT, incremented count of validation actions)
-        - `CountBagsValidated` INT
+        - `CountBagsValidated` INT - increments for each successfully validated bag.
-        - `CountBagsWithErrors` INT
+        - `CountBagsWithErrors` INT  - increments for each bag which failed validation.
-        - `TimeStart`
+        - `TimeStart` - time validation action was started.
-        - `TimeStop`
+        - `TimeStop`  - time validation action completed.
-        - `Status` Completed if entire script completed without errors, Processing if in progress.
+        - `Status` - Completed if entire script completed without errors, Processing if in progress.
 - `ValidationOutcome` contains a record for every bag checked, correlated to the ValidationAction
-        - `OutcomeIdentifier` INTEGER PRIMARY KEY.
+        - Primary key: `OutcomeIdentifier` (INT, incremented count of validation outcomes)
-        - `ValidationActionId` Correlation id to the ValidationActions table.
+        - `ValidationActionId` - correlation id to the ValidationActions table.
         - `BagUUID`- UUID from the Bag metadata for the bag checked.
         - `Outcome`- Pass or Fail.
         - `Errors`- Error message for the failing exception.